 2. Determine What You Should Be Doing is Crucial

 Think about what you should and shouldn’t be doing in those first few hours of the day.
 That’s an important idea to ponder.
 We get stuck in a rut or a routine and do things because that’s what we’ve always done.
-But, unfortunately, we do it without really thinking about whether or not it’s the best use of our time.
+But, unfortunately, we do it without thinking about whether or not it’s the best use of our time.

 It’s Not About Cramming More Things Into Less Time

 Making over your morning isn’t about figuring out how to cram more tasks into fewer hours.
 Instead, reading books and articles on productivity and time management is often the main message and gist.
-But, unfortunately, while it can help in the short term, it isn’t a good long-term strategy for meaningful change.
-Very soon, you’ll hit the limit of how much faster and how much more efficient you can get.
+But unfortunately, while it can help in the short term, it isn’t a good long-term strategy for meaningful change.
+Very soon, you’ll hit the limit of how much faster and more efficient you can get.

 Shift your thinking, and don’t try to add to what you do in the morning.
 For example, if you want 15 minutes for bible study, meditation, crafting, or exercise, don’t just think about getting up 15 minutes earlier or shaving 15 minutes off your morning routine by showering faster, getting dressed in record time, and rushing through breakfast.
-In other words, don’t add to your already lengthy list of things that need to get done.
+In other words, don’t add to your lengthy list of things that need finishing.
 You’ll only feel more rushed and stressed if you do.

 It’s About Making Smart Choices About Using Your Time

 Instead, what you should be thinking about is the best use of your time in the morning.
 Compare your perfect morning with your current morning routine.
 What aren’t you doing on your ideal morning?
-If you can start by cutting things out, finding time to do what’s important to you becomes much easier.
+If you can start by cutting things out, finding time to do what’s important to you becomes much more manageable.

 There are two great ways to find things you can stop doing.
 The first is to look for busy work.
 Busy work is something you do out of habit that doesn’t necessarily need doing every day.
 Maybe it’s checking your email first thing in the morning or playing around on Facebook for half an hour while you drink your coffee.
-If that’s how you choose to spend your time, that’s perfectly fine, but if you’re doing it out of habit, it may be time to rethink it.
-Instead, take all of these distractions away and concentrate on your favorite thing.
+If that’s how you spend your time, that’s perfectly fine, but if you’re doing it out of habit, it may be time to rethink it.
+Instead, take all these distractions away and concentrate on your favorite thing.